hansin91/chatApp/README.md

 2. To ensure a smooth user experience as 1000’s of users, I have to pay attention to Load Testing and Scalability Planning, Caching, CDN, Database Optimization, Error Handling and Monitoring, Optimise Frontend
 3. To ensure application security, I have to consider data validation, authorization and authentication, message encryption, data privacy, input validation and sanitization, API security, Firewall, Penetration Testing.

+I haven't completed the UI yet and validation when user join the rooom.
+I did my best because I was on short time.